John Fortune

-John Fortune (born John C. Wood; 30 June 1939 – 31 December 2013) was an English actor, writer and satirist, best known for his work with John Bird and Rory Bremner on the TV series Bremner, Bird and Fortune.
+John Courtney Fortune (born John Courtney Wood; 30 June 1939 – 31 December 2013) was an English actor, writer and satirist, best known for his work with John Bird and Rory Bremner on the television series Bremner, Bird and Fortune.

 Early life

-Fortune was born John Wood in Bristol in 1939.
+Fortune was born John Courtney Wood in Bristol on 30 June 1939.
 He was educated at Bristol Cathedral School and King's College, Cambridge, where he was to meet and form a lasting friendship with John Bird.
-He was a member of the semi-secretive Cambridge Apostles society, a debating club largely reserved for the brightest students.